 New Parent Support Program staff are child development professionals, including registered nurses, clinical social workers, and para-professionals trained in the delivery and practice of established home visiting models.
 The program is supervised and monitored at the installation level by the Family Advocacy program manager.

 The program is available to military families who are expecting a baby or have children age 3 or younger.
 Marine Corps eligibility includes families with at least one child under 5.

 The New Parent Support Home Visitation Program is specially designed to provide support and education in developing positive nurturing parenting skills on a prenatal and postnatal basis.
 The program not only helps empower service members to meet the challenges of parenthood and their military lifestyle but also promotes family resiliency.
 The prenatal program focuses on ensuring a healthy pregnancy along with looking at some of the social, emotional and physical adjustments that go along with becoming pregnant and ultimately the changes in lifestyle that will ensue once the baby is born.
-The postnatal program provides parents with the tools to make healthy choices in parenting their children and challenges the to look at their own attitudes and beliefs which influence their parenting styles.
+The postnatal program provides parents with the tools to make healthy choices in parenting their children and challenges them to look at their own attitudes and beliefs which influence their parenting styles.
 The services offered are at no cost and are provided on a voluntary basis through the Fleet and Family Support Center.